TL;DR

 This isn't just stress.
 Stress involves over-engagement; burnout is disengagement.
 It's the feeling of having nothing left to give.
 Recent surveys from major UK health bodies consistently show that a significant portion of the workforce is on this dangerous path.
 A 2024 Champion Health report, for instance, found nearly 60% of employees experienced at least one symptom of burnout, highlighting the widespread nature of the issue.

-The figure of £3.7 million may seem shocking, but for an ambitious professional, it represents a terrifyingly realistic loss of lifetime potential.
-It's not a bill you receive; it's the wealth, health, and happiness that vanishes.
+The figure of £3.7 million is an illustrative scenario model for an ambitious professional.
+It's not a bill you receive; it's a way to show how wealth, health, and career value can erode over time.

 Let's break down this lifetime burden with an illustrative example of a talented professional whose career is derailed by burnout.